 But in case you’re new to the Linux operating system, I’ve compiled this super short CyberGhost Linux installation guide for all Linux distros including Ubuntu 16, Ubuntu 18, Ubuntu 19.04, Fedora 29, and Fedora 30.

 CyberGhost Linux features

 The Linux app of CyberGhost comes with just the same features you get on any other app of CyberGhost.
-You get access to 6900+ servers in more than 87+ countries.
-You can also use premium features like Leak Protection, Automatic Kill Switch, Fast speeds, 256-bit AES Encryption and secure protocols like OpenVPN, L2TP-IPsec, and even PPTP.
+You get access to 7700+ servers in 90+ countries.
+You can also use premium features like Leak Protection, Automatic Kill Switch, Fast speeds, 256-bit AES Encryption, and secure protocols like OpenVPN, L2TP-IPsec, and even PPTP.
 To know more about this service you can check out our detailed CyberGhost VPN Review.

 How to Install CyberGhost App on Linux?

 1. First things first, head over to CyberGhost Account Management page and log in to your premium account

 2. Next, click on “My Devices” then “Desktop” and then click on “Configure New Device” located just next to “CyberGhost VPN for Linux”